azekillDIABLO/Minetest_Copy_Report/README.md

 * a file called "solutions.txt" where you explain what you think to do, to resolve the problem

 * screenshots if you have some.
-They must prove that the game is a copy of minetest, or a game using ***ilegally*** some stuff from our comunnity?
+They must prove that the game is a copy of minetest, or a game using ***ilegally*** some stuff from our comunnity.
 It will help the admin to see if the app is doing bad things!

 * a "note.txt" if you have important things to say